 “Writing Features articles for The Current has allowed me to raise awareness of, and gain a deeper understanding of, global issues and cultural diversity,” she said.
 “I hope to apply the knowledge I have gained to address global, cultural and racial inequalities and to help all populations gain access to healthcare.”

-For her research paper titled “The Healing Power of Art for Alzheimer’s Disease” completed for Professor Brandon Gramer’s English 122 Honors class, O’Donnell received the 2020 Bankier Library Research Award, presented to Brookdale students who show excellence in critical thinking in their research process.
+For her research paper titled “The Healing Power of Art for Alzheimer’s Disease” completed for Professor Brandon Gramer’s English 122 Honors class, O’Donnell received the 2020 Bankier Library Research Award, presented to Brookdale students who showed excellence in critical thinking in their research process.
 In her future career in public health, O’Donnell said she hopes to focus on finding ways to improve the lives of Alzheimer’s patients.

 “I wanted Alzheimer’s patients to be my audience because they are overlooked in the health care system and suffer from the physical and psychological toll of the disease.
 My research findings suggest that long-term care units can use the creative arts to promote acceptance and inclusion, and also help Alzheimer’s patients cope more effectively with their illness,” O’Donnell said.
 “As a public health major, I would like to have a hand in combating the Alzheimer’s stigma and developing interventions that will help Alzheimer’s patients lead healthy and productive lives.”